 - 2017 Lone Cardinal Chardonnay, $13.99 (Lodi, California)

 - 2017 Georges Vigouroux Hommage Sauvignon Blanc, $14.99 (white wine from I.G.P.
 Pays d’Oc France)

 - 2018 The Modernist Riesling, $14.99 (Rheinhessen, Germany)

 - 2017 Cuvée Eva Sauvignon Blanc, $15.99 (Bordeaux, France)

-While some of these wines met our expectations, we were surprised by a number of them.
+While some of these wines met our expectations, I was surprised by a number of them.
 Our favorite wines of the bunch showed great balance, typicity (the wine tasted like the grapes it was made from), and finish.
 Likewise, a few left us uninspired.

 The best value and quality wines were the: Sierra Trails Tannat, Goldridge Pinot Noir, and the Lone Cardinal Chardonnay.

 Better than average for wine clubs at this price: The Modernist Riesling, Fog Harbor Chardonnay, Burke Family Cabernet Sauvignon, and the French Malbec.